rzhang-7/Blokus-Duo/README.md

 Blokus Duo is the two-player variant of the popular board game Blokus.
 It is played on a 14 x 14 grid.

-Players will each receive 21 tetris-like tiles.
-They will take turns placing a series of tetris-like pieces on the board.
+Players each start with a set of 21 unique tetris-like tiles.
+They will then take turns placing their pieces on the board.
 Their goal is to cover as much of the grid as possible.

 On the first turn, each player will place one of their pieces on the starting points indicated by the `·` symbol.

 Subsequently placed pieces must touch at least one corner and no sides of previously placed pieces.
 In game, available spots will be indicated by `·` symbols.

-The following examples demonstrate valid and invalid placements respectively.
+The following examples demonstrate valid and invalid placements respectively:

 ```bf
 [ ][ ][ ][ ][ ][ ]       [ ][ ][ ][ ][ ][ ]